echopen/PRJ-medtec_androidapp/app/src/main/assets/doc/interfaces/ITF-ultrasound_constants.md

 ** angle drawn between two lines, in rad
 ** distance between two data sample on each line, in m (meters) ** depth for start of data in m

-## Description

-The reader should take care of the constants being different according to the ScanConversion algorithms in use.